silvanayousry/s-k8-proxy-rebuild/readme.md

 # ICAP server - MinIO & RabbitMQ communication
 # Description of the work
-initial code that upload a file and send it to MinIO and retrieve a MinIO path and it send a message to the RabbitMQ queue with the MinIO URL  path
+This is an initial code that upload a file and send it to MinIO and retrieve a MinIO path and it send a message to the RabbitMQ queue with the MinIO URL  path

 # Installation
 **Go intsall**